thekonang/Final-Project/readme.md

 - DataAnalysis.ipynb: Jupyter Notebook containing the data analysis, visualization, and modeling.
 - data/: Directory containing the dataset.

-Describe how to run the project, including any scripts and command-line arguments.
+- utils.py: Python file containing helper functions for data analysis tasks such as data loading, filtering, visualization, and outlier handling.

 Data Cleaning and Preparation
 The data cleaning process involves handling missing values, addressing outliers, correcting data types, and ensuring data consistency.
 Detailed steps are outlined in the data_cleaning.py script.

 Analysis
 The project includes descriptive statistics, data visualization, inferential statistics, predictive modeling, and advanced statistical analysis.
-Jupyter notebooks or PowerBI reports are used for this purpose.
+Jupyter notebooks are used for this purpose. escriptive statistics were calculated using functions like describe_data and analyze_categorical_columns from utils.py

 Results
-Summarize key findings and insights derived from the analysis.

-Contributing
-Information on how others can contribute to the project.
+K-Means clustering with various k values was performed using the kmeans_clustering function in utils.py.
+This helped identify customer segments with distinct purchase behaviors.

+# Utilities

+## Data handling:
+- ```load_data(file_path)```: Loads data from a file (CSV, Excel, JSON, etc.) into a pandas DataFrame.
+- ```filter_data(df, col, valid_values=None, min_value=None, max_value=None)```: Filters data based on specific criteria in a column.

+## Data exploration and analysis:

+- ```describe_data(df, cols=None)```: Calculates and prints descriptive statistics for specified columns.
+- ```analyze_categorical_columns(df, categorical_columns)```: Prints value counts and summary statistics for categorical columns.
+- ```plot_sales(data, x_col, y_col, estimator=np.sum, title='', x_label='', y_label='')```: Creates a bar plot for sales data.

-License
+# License
 This project is licensed under the MIT License.

-Contact
+# Contact
-Provide contact information for queries or collaborations.